Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Causal Binary Loss Function Model

-I suggest we do not preset the values of $\theta_{m.d.}$ and $\theta_{m.u.}$, unless we are applying the model to a particular policymaking context and know the values of $\theta_{m.d.}$ and $\theta_{m.u.}$.
+We do not preset the values of $\theta_{m.d.}$ and $\theta_{m.u.}$, unless we are applying the model to a particular policymaking context and know the values of $\theta_{m.d.}$ and $\theta_{m.u.}$.
 Otherwise, the preset values would be as arbitrary as the statistical significance of $p<5\%$.
-This is why the loss function has $p\theta_{int}$ and $q\theta_{unint}$ separately, rather than the mean of the posterior only, which would preset $\theta_{m.d.}=-\epsilon$ and $\theta_{m.u.}=0$.
-We can vary $\theta_{m.d.}$ and $\theta_{m.u.}$ to see how the results change with respect to the comparison between the expected loss given the implementation of a policy and the one given no such implementation.
+This is why the causal binary loss function has $p\theta_{int}$ and $q\theta_{unint}$ separately, rather than the mean of the posterior only, which would preset $\theta_{m.d.}=-\epsilon$ and $\theta_{m.u.}=0$.
+We can vary $\theta_{m.d.}$ and $\theta_{m.u.}$ to see how the results change with respect to the comparison between the expected loss under a policy intervention and the one under no intervention.